 Portugal is big on culture and the festivals here are steeped in tradition.
 With parades, dances and musical performances aplenty, you not only get to have fun but also get to learn a lot about the history and religious beliefs of the Portuguese.
 And some of the best festivals happen over the summer!
 There's an International Sand Sculpture Festival from March to August, a 40-hour-long cultural festival in Porto in June called Serralves em Festa, a music and arts festival in July called Nos Alive among many others.
 You can find out about other festivals here and see what's on in Portugal here.

 3. An unmatched culinary experience

 Almost every search about Portugal on the internet will yield results about the amazing food there.
 You should go prepared for a gastronomic adventure because a trip to Portugal is as much of a culinary experience as it is a historical and nature-filled adventure.
 Portuguese cuisine bursts with character and aroma.
-While travelling through the country you can expect to find a hybrid of meats, seafood and vegetables ruling the menus, but each region and city has its own speciality.
-Some of the must-try items include seafood (all kind), cheeses and pastéis de nata (a puff pastry with custard in the centre), the recipe for which is apparently known only to three people in the world.
+While travelling through the country you can expect to find a hybrid of meats, seafood and vegetables ruling the menus, but each region and city has its own specialty.
+Some of the must-try items include seafood (all kind), cheeses and pastéis de nata (a puff pastry with custard in the center), the recipe for which is apparently known only to three people in the world.